Art History and Archaeology Major

 All majors must take at least 24 additional Art History & Archaeology units:

-• 3 of the 24 units may be at the 200 level or above.
+• 3 of the 24 units may be at the 2000 level or above.
 Non-Sam Fox students may instead substitute one studio art course at any level of 3 or more credits (taken at Washington University or at another institution with prior permission).
-The studio course option, which can be taken Pass/Fail at Washington University, is meant to encourage a student’s exploration and understanding of the practice of making art.
+The studio course option, which can be taken Pass/No Pass at Washington University, is meant to encourage a student's exploration and understanding of the practice of making art.
 We strongly encourage students to take studio art courses above and beyond all requirements for the art history major.

 • Any course taken outside the university, including study abroad courses, must receive preliminary approval from the study abroad advisor, as appropriate.
 Only two courses (6 credits) can be transferred into the major.